ManuMaddali/Apply.AI/README.md

 # ApplyAI - Get More Interviews with AI-Tailored Resumes

 Transform your job search in seconds.
-Upload your resume once, paste job URLs, and get perfectly tailored resumes for every application.
+Upload your resume once, paste up to 25+ job URLs, and get perfectly tailored resumes for every application.
+Launching October 2025!

 ## What ApplyAI Does